ForksInc/knife/README.md

 Maintained by Forks Inc, a fake up and coming startup.

 ## Summary
 A project that integrates with the github api in order to fork itself.
 Run it with flask to try it out.
+The design is very human.

 ## Doing something
 Once you've got the flask app running, go to the browser and click "I want to fork knife."